 The recommended scope of the Rural Landscape setting is extensive, and covers large portions of Cumberland and Straban Townships.
-In Straban Township, the Rural Landscape is recommended for much of the area surrounding the Primary and Secondary DGAs to the east of Rock Creek.
+In Straban Township, the Rural Landscape is recommended for much of the area surrounding the Primary and Secondary Designated Growth Areas to the east of Rock Creek.
 In Cumberland Township, a significant proportion of the privately owned land south of Fairfield Road and north and west of US Route 15 is recommended for inclusion in this category.
 These areas are outside of utility service areas, and extension or development of utility services in these areas is discouraged.

-- Maintain the rural character beyond the proposed designated growth areas.
-RL3.1 Residential density should remain low, no greater than 1 dwelling unit for every 10 acres. - RL3.2 Land uses should be restricted to uses which maintain the rural character.
-Low density, single-family detached residences should be permitted.
-In addition, other rural uses, such as nature preserves and passive recreation uses should be encouraged. - RL3.3 Traditional agricultural uses and practices should be encouraged.
-Intensive agricultural operations that may impact surrounding low density residential and related rural uses should be discouraged. - RL3.4 Sewer and water service should be precluded from extension into these settings. - RL3.5 The Townships should investigate the application of development standards designed to minimize the visual impact of development on rural settings and views.
+- RL3.1 Maintain the rural character beyond the Designated Growth Areas.
+Residential density should remain low, no greater than 1 dwelling unit for every 10 acres. - Land uses should be restricted to those which maintain the rural character.
+RL3.2 Low density, single-family detached residences should be permitted.
+In addition, other rural uses, such as nature preserves and passive recreation uses should be encouraged. - RL3.3 Traditional agricultural uses and practices are preferred.
+While the goal is that Concentrated Animal Operations be located in Agricultural districts, current state laws preclude preclude Concentrated Animal Operations from being prohibited in this classification. - RL3.4 Sewer and water service should not be extended into these settings - The Townships should investigate the application of development standards RL3.5 designed to minimize the visual impact of development on rural settings and views.
 Such standards could include landscaping and buffer standards, viewshed analysis, limits on the extent to which natural vegetative patterns may change, limits on the extent to which suburban types of landcover (such as manicured lawns) may be established, and placement of new buildings should be sensitive to the surroundings.